 CNES projects library

-With its unique fleet of six families of Sentinel satellites, the European Union’s Copernicus environmental monitoring and security programme is set to generate a wealth of regular, high-quality data.
+With its unique fleet of six lines of Sentinel satellites, the European Union’s Copernicus environmental monitoring and security programme is set to generate a regular, massive flow of high-quality data.
 The Sentinel-1, Sentinel-2 and Sentinel-3 pairs of satellites will ultimately be sending back more than 10 terabytes of data every day, accumulating some 15 petabytes in all by 2020.
-And for 2018, the European platform will bring all these data as well as its data processing capacities to citizens, scientists and commercial firms around the world.
+And for 2018, the European platform will bring all this data, as well as its data processing capabilities, to citizens, scientists and commercial firms around the world.

-Until then, to meet demand in France CNES has opened its PEPS1 Sentinel Product Exploitation Platform, which lets users quickly search, select and download SAR radar data from Sentinel-1A.
+Until then, to fulfil national demand, CNES has opened its PEPS (Sentinel Product Exploitation Platform), which lets users quickly search, select and download SAR radar data from Sentinel-1A.
 High resolution data from Sentinel-2A’s optical imaging instrument and medium resolution data from the wide-field imaging instrument and altimeter on Sentinel-3A are also be available.
-PEPS gives also users the ability to process data on line—atmospheric corrections, monthly synoptic reports, etc.—so that they don’t have to store large volumes of data on their computers.
+PEPS also gives users the ability to process data on-line—atmospheric corrections, monthly synoptic reports, etc.—so that they don’t have to store large volumes of data on their computers.

-Developed at CNES’s Toulouse Space Centre (CST), the PEPS platform will evolve in 2020 into an integrated Europe-wide system involving key industry players in big data and cloud computing, to meet a challenge that goes beyond the space sector and lay the foundations of a new digital geolocated data ecosystem.
+Developed at CNES’s Toulouse Space Centre (CST), the PEPS platform will evolve in 2020 into an integrated Europe-wide system involving key industry players in big data and cloud computing, to meet a challenge that goes beyond the space sector and to lay the foundations of a new geo-located data digital ecosystem.